Updated: Jun 15

 As you look at the lessons and insights of 2018, what wise counsel would you give yourself as you move into 2019?

 Now, articulate your goals and intentions for 2019.
-Consider having at least one for each these areas so that you have work/life balance: career/calling, relationships, health/wellbeing, happiness, creativity/play, and community.
-Also explore what things gave you energy and what drained it—try to dial up the energy boosters.
-I write my goals/intentions in my journal, and post them in various places where they will remind me of my focus like my home, car, office, smartphone, etc.
+Consider having at least one for each of these areas to have work/life balance: career/calling, relationships, health/wellbeing, happiness, creativity/play, and community.
+Also, explore what things gave you energy and what drained it—try to dial up the energy boosters.
+I write my goals/intentions in my journal and post them in various places where they will remind me of my focus, like my home, car, office, smartphone, etc.

-Is there anyone you need to reach out to as a result of this reflection?
+Is there anyone you need to contact as a result of this reflection?
 I am usually moved to send a note of gratitude or appreciation.
-Keep it simple—often a quick email or voice message can really make someone feel great and you will enjoy acknowledging them too.
+Keep it simple—often, a quick email or voice message can really make someone feel great, and you will enjoy acknowledging them too.